An ambush in Brazil’s Amazon that killed a forest guardian

-RIO DE JANEIRO (AP) — The indigenous men’s hunt wasn’t going well, and they pushed deeper into the Amazon forest in northeastern Brazil.
+RIO DE JANEIRO (AP) — The indigenous men’s hunt wasn’t going well, so they pushed deeper into the Amazon forest in northeastern Brazil.
 They ran out of water and went to a spot where they could drink and bathe.

-Laércio Guajajara said the men — Forest Guardians protecting the Arariboia indigenous reserve — heard a noise in the forest coming toward the water.
+Laércio Guajajara said the men — who when not hunting are Forest Guardians protecting the Arariboia indigenous area — heard a noise in the forest coming toward the water.

 “Hey Paulo, the game is coming, the peccaries are coming close,” he said he whispered to his cousin and childhood friend, speaking in an interview for the documentary “Iwazayzar – Guardioes da Natureza.”
 The filmmakers shared the video with The Associated Press.